Back to Top

 Quests from the Infinite Staircase: DnD Anthology (Deep Dive)

 Over the past few years, Wizards of the Coast has released a number of solid DnD anthologies, each of which features short adventure that can be played in a single session or joined together to form a larger campaign narrative.
-This approach has worked amazingly well in titles like Journey Through the Radiant Citadel, Candlekeep Mysteries and the more recent Keys to the Golden Vault.
+This approach has worked amazingly well in titles like Journey Through the Radiant Citadel, Candlekeep Mysteries and Keys from the Golden Vault.

-Now, a new anthology is coming out in 2024 entitled Quests from the Infinite Staircase.
-Announced in December 2023 at the PAX Unplugged “50 Years of D&D Adventures” panel, the book will be similar to Tales from the Yawning Portal in that it features six updated versions of classic DnD adventures from past editions.
-The book will be officially released on July 16th, 2024 and is available for pre-order now from D&D Beyond and Amazon.
+Now, a new anthology has arrived in the form of of Quests from the Infinite Staircase.
+Announced in December 2023 at the PAX Unplugged “50 Years of D&D Adventures” panel, the book is similar to Tales from the Yawning Portal in that it features six updated versions of classic DnD adventures from past editions.
+We recently got our hands on a copy courtesy of Wizards of the Coast and the book is available for now from D&D Beyond and Amazon.

-So just where will this new staircase lead us to?
-Below we break down everything we know so far.
+So just where does this new staircase lead to?
+Below we go step-by-step through all the details.

 Official cover art for the DnD book "Quests from the Infinite Staircase."

 Quests from the Infinite Staircase is an anthology that collects six classic Dungeons & Dragons adventures that are updated for the game’s fifth edition.
 These adventures are designed for characters from Levels 1 to 13 and can be run separately or as part of a complete campaign.
-They include:
+They include the following adventures:

 Official artwork from the DnD book "Quests from the Infinite Staircase," featuring a tentacled lizard monster rising from a pool of green goo.